Georgetown (film)

 Georgetown is a 2019 American crime drama film directed by Christoph Waltz (in his feature directorial debut) and written by David Auburn.
 It is based on Franklin Foer's 2012 New York Times Magazine article "The Worst Marriage in Georgetown", which details the 2011 murder of 91-year-old socialite Viola Herms Drath by her much-younger second husband in the Georgetown neighborhood of Washington, D.C.
 Waltz stars alongside Vanessa Redgrave, Annette Bening and Corey Hawkins.

 It had its world premiere at the Tribeca Film Festival on April 27, 2019.
 It received a limited release in the United States on May 14, 2021, by Vertical Entertainment.

 Plot

-An ambitious social climber becomes the main suspect in the death of his wealthy and much older wife.